Oncology Hospital Medicine (Inpatient Care)

 Below are some helpful information resources to help you and your loved ones travel to, and navigate within, the hospital:

-As one of the world's foremost inpatient oncology hospitals, Dana-Farber/Brigham and Women's Cancer Center is constantly researching ways to optimize inpatient care, quality and safety, treatment outcomes, and the patient experience.
+Dana-Farber and Brigham and Women's Hospital are constantly researching ways to optimize inpatient care, quality and safety, treatment outcomes, and the patient experience.

-Some of our many current research studies and projects include:
+Some of the many current research studies and projects include:

 - Optimum modeling for discharge and efficiencies.